-- whether intending to or working in an administrative, commercial or management role - to current management theories to enable him/her to use these to evaluate organisational effectiveness.
+- whether intending to or working in an administrative, commercial or management role. - to current management theories to enable him/her to use these to evaluate organisational effectiveness.

-- 1. Explain the nature of organizations and its environment. - 2.
-Analyse factors that influence workplace performance. - 3.
-Analyse factors that influence managerial performance.

-4. Identify and compare alternative approaches to organising people within the workplace.
+- 1 Explain the characteristics and purpose of the organisation and its environment. - 2 Analyse factors that influence workplace performance. - 3 Analyse factors that influence managerial performance. - 4 Identify and compare alternative approaches to organising people within the workplace.

-Credit value: 2 HN credits at SCQF level 7: (16 SCQF credit points at SCQF level 7\)
+Credit points and level: 2 SQA credits at SCQF level 7: (16 SCQF credit points at SCQF level 7)

-Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre but it would be beneficial if the candidate possesses good communication skills which may be evidenced by Communication at Intermediate 2.
-Other skills, knowledge or experience relevant to the Unit would also be beneficial.
+Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre but it would be beneficial if the candidate possesses good communication skills which may be evidenced by Communication at SCQF level 5 or equivalent.

-Core Skills: There are opportunities to develop the Core Skills of Communication and Problem Solving at SCQF level 6 in this Unit, although there is no automatic certification of Core Skills or Core Skills components.
+Core Skills: There are opportunities to develop the Core Skills of Communication and Problem Solving 28 at SCQF level 6 in this Unit, although there is no automatic certification of Core Skills or Core Skills components.